 The Paralegal Boot Camp courses do not replace a paralegal certificate or paralegal degree.
-Our paralegal courses are focused on paralegals who have already graduated from a paralegal certificate program and now want to add skills and have a successful paralegal career.
+Our paralegal courses are focused on paralegals who have already graduated from a paralegal certificate program and now want to add skills to have a successful paralegal career.

 There are many options out there for paralegals who just want to collect CLE credits to keep their credentials.
 Keeping up with your certification credits is important, but it doesn’t make you an indispensable member of the team.

 How many attorneys have ever asked you if you’re keeping up with your CLE credits?

 Attorneys want to work with paralegals who stay ahead of the curve and solve their problems.

 And while our courses will give you paralegal CLE credits, it is not our mission to fill your filing cabinet with certificates of attendance.

 Our mission is to help you become an indispensable member of the legal team who enjoys going to work every day.

 Ann Pearson started the Paralegal Boot Camp in 2010 after twenty years in the legal industry as a paralegal and a paralegal manager.
 Ann was a litigation paralegal for many years, working primarily in commercial litigation, antitrust, product liability, and construction litigation.